rookie-joe/PDA/README.md

 This work is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), a Creative Commons Attribution 4.0 International License.

+## Citation
+If you find the methods and resources outlined in this work to be beneficial, please kindly cite our paper:
+- [ ] to be released soon

 Feel free to reach out with questions or for collaboration.